-Simply put, cloud backup is a popular technology which allows users to send a copy of their data to be stored by an offsite vendor, called a “cloud provider”.
-These cloud providers keep your data secure and accessible 24/7 on, you guessed it, those server computers we mentioned before.
-This means that you can access your data whenever, wherever, by accessing it through your cloud provider.
+“Cloud Backup” is a popular technology that allows users to send a copy of their data to be stored by an offsite vendor called a “cloud provider”.
+The cloud provider keeps your data secure and accessible 24/7 on, you guessed it, those server computers we mentioned before.

-The best aspects of cloud backup is that your data is stored in an offsite location.
-This way, the fate of your data isn’t tied to your physical computer.
-Let’s say your work laptop gets stolen, or a burst pipe floods your office.
-All you must do is restore your data from the cloud and you’ll be back in business.
+- Your data is stored in an offsite location so the fate of your data isn’t tied to your physical computer.
+If your work laptop gets stolen, or a pipe bursts and floods your office, your data can simply be restored from the cloud and you’re back in business.

-Another benefit to cloud backup is that your files are encrypted.
+- Files are encrypted to protect your data from cyber-attacks by hackers.
 Data encryption protects the confidentiality of your information by using algorithms and encryption keys.
-The data in your file is converted to ciphertext, a data format that can only be decrypted, or viewed in its original state, by using the correct key.
-This added level of protection can help safeguard your business against cyberattack and hackers.
+The data in your file is converted to cipher text, a data format that can only be decrypted, or viewed in its original state, by using the correct key.

 Cloud backup on the other hand, will automatically scan through all the files on your computer, be it a document, media, or system file, and upload them en masse to the cloud.
 It can perform these scans on a fixed schedule or on a continuous basis, like whenever you save changes to a file on your computer.
 This ensures you have the latest versions of your files on backup regardless of where you’ve saved them on your PC.

 Are you ready to implement cloud backup into your business?